-Ref no Written commitment Examples of planned activities Timescales Success criteria WC_1 Increasing the number of care leavers entering the University and supporting their success and progression See sections 1.5 (page 6) and 2.2 (page 8) Working with Suffolk County Council to obtain better data on care leavers in the local area to inform our access activity; focused activity with care leavers to better understand barriers to access, success and progression; implementing bespoke support measures to support retention, attainment and progression (including financial support measures); improving collection and reporting of data on care leavers to underpin our activity.
-Improved internal data collection and reporting from 2019-20; enhanced support measures to be implemented from the commencement of the plan in 2020 Over the period of the APP, the provision of reliable data that demonstrates an upward trajectory in terms of: • the number of care leavers entering the University each year • the proportion of care leavers being retained (with our non-continuation rate reducing by at least 10 percentage points by the end of the plan); successfully completing their programme of study with an upper second or first class degree classification (with our attainment rate increasing by at least 20 percentage points by the end of the plan); and progressing to graduate level employment (target to be determined when existing data quality improves sufficiently to allow assessment of current performance).
-WC_2 Supporting access, success and progression for other groups who experience barriers in HE (carers; refugees and asylum seekers; those belonging to a military family; those estranged from their families; those from a Gypsy, Roma or Traveller community) See sections 1.7 (page 7) and 2.2 (page 8) Improved data collection on students from these under-represented groups; engagement with local community groups to support access activity; student focus groups to better understand any barriers to success and progression; implementing bespoke support measures for students from these groups (including financial support measures for specific target groups).
-Collection of data on student identification with these groups from enrolment 2019-20 onwards, enabling assessment of performance and conduct of student focus groups thereafter; bespoke support measures to be implemented from the commencement of the plan in 2020 Data collected and reported in relation to access, success and progression of all under-represented groups.
+Ref no Written commitment Examples of planned activities Timescales Success criteria WC_1 Increasing the number of care leavers entering the University and supporting their success and progression See sections 1.5 (page 6) and 2.2 (page 8) leavers entering the ersity and supporting success and essionobtain better data on care leavers in the local area to inform our access activity; focused activity with care leavers to better understand barriers to access, success and progression; implementing bespoke support measures to support retention, attainmentcollection ar from 2019-2 support measures implementing bespoke support in 2020 Over the period of the APP, the provision of reliable data that demonstrates an upward trajectory in terms of: the number of care leavers entering the University each year the proportion of care leavers being retained (with our non-continuation rate reducing by at least 10 percentage points by the end of the plan); successfully completing their programme of study with an upper second or first class degree classification (with our attainment rate increasing by at least 20 percentage points by the end of the plan); and progressing to graduate level employment (target to be determined when existing data quality improves sufficiently to allow assessment of current performance).
+WC_2 and progression for other groups who experience barriers in HE (carers; refugees and asylum seekers; those belonging to a military family; those estranged from their families; those from a Gypsy, Roma or Traveller community) the set of the se Collection of data on student identification with these groups from enrolment 2019-20 onwards, enabling assessment of performance and conduct of student focus groups thereafter; bespoke support measures to be implemented from the commencement of the plan in 2020 Data collected and reported in relation to access, success and progression of all under-represented groups.
 Any identified gaps in access, success and progression reduced over the period of the APP (more precise targets to be determined as performance data becomes available).
-WC_3 C See section 2.2 (page 8) Investment in Qlik Sense business intelligence software; use of the system to assess our performance, identify gaps and evaluate the impact of our strategic measures.
+WC_3 Improving data capabilities in relation to access and participation work See section 2.2 (page 8) Investment in Qlik Sense business intelligence software; use of the system to assess our performance, identify gaps and evaluate the impact of our strategic measures.
 Pilot system in 2019-20; full implementation from 2020 Successful implementation of Qlik Sense and effective use in supporting APP work (for example in terms of identification of gaps; supporting programme design; and conduct of evaluation activity).